 Update Summary Action for firms The King's Speech - AI & Cyber Security - What Next for Insurers?
-The King's Speech earlier this week included several elements that could impact compliance regulation and compliance consultants in the UK: Action to Take: The full speech and list of Bills here Draft Audit Reform and Corporate Governance Bill Digital Information and Smart Data Bill Terrorism (Protection of Premises) Bill We will share updates so you can stay abreast of these changes as the new regulatory landscape emerges.
-Date published: 17 July Cyber Security and Resilience Bill: Overall, the King's Speech suggests a significant focus on regulatory changes across various sectors.
+The King's Speech earlier this week included several elements that could impact compliance regulation and compliance consultants in the UK: Action to Take: The full speech and list of Bills here Date published: 17 July Draft Audit Reform and Corporate Governance Bill Digital Information and Smart Data Bill Terrorism (Protection of Premises) Bill We will share updates so you can stay abreast of these changes as the new regulatory landscape emerges.
+Cyber Security and Resilience Bill: Overall, the King's Speech suggests a significant focus on regulatory changes across various sectors.
 The emphasis on transparency, accountability, and fairness in various sectors may lead to more stringent compliance requirements, creating both challenges and opportunities for businesses.
-Prudential Regulation Authority (PRA) statement on the design This statement provides further information on the dynamic general insurance stress test that the PRA intends to run in 2025.
-Action to Take:
+Prudential Regulation Authority This statement provides further information on the dynamic general insurance Action to Take: